Foofiewastaken/Foofies-video-scripts-launcher/README.md

-If you want to add your own scripts, put them in a .bat file, and put it into Scripts All your downloaded videos, sounds and music will be in the Downloads folder
+I don't always upload new release whn I just work with scripts, so if you want the newest scripts download them from the code If you want to add your own scripts, put them in a .bat file, and put it into Scripts All your downloaded videos, sounds and music will be in the Downloads folder